-In a highly competitive housing market, buyers are looking for any advantage they can get with sellers who frequently receive multiple bids for a property.
-Writing a personalized letter to the seller of a home has become in recent years a popular — and controversial — tool used by potential homebuyers to persuade sellers to choose their bid.
+In a competitive housing market, buyers look for any advantage they can get over other bidders on a property.
+Writing a personalized letter to the seller of a home has become in recent years a popular — and controversial — tool that potential homebuyers use to try to persuade sellers to choose their bid.

 What Is a House Offer Letter?

-A house offer letter is a written letter to the seller of a home telling them a bit about who you are, why you want to buy their home and how you would use it, your ability to complete the sale, and why they should choose your bid over other offers.
-An offer letter for a house personalizes your bid and should help the seller see you as more than a number on an offer sheet.
+A house offer letter is a written letter to the seller of a home telling them a bit about who you are, why you want to buy their home, how much you would enjoy it, your ability to complete the sale, and why they should choose your bid over another offer on a house.
+An offer letter for a house personalizes your bid and ideally helps the seller see you as more than a number on an offer sheet.

 “If you send a letter about yourself, and a photo, and that sways the seller’s opinion, it could be a fair housing violation, and puts the agent and seller at risk of being sanctioned by the (National Association of Realtors),” says Chris Galdieri, a Realtor with LoKation Real Estate in Pompano Beach, Florida.